ArcanaFramework/arcana/docs/source/data_model.rst

 * T1-weighted MR acquisition for each imaging session
 * a genetic test for each subject
 * an fMRI activation map derived for each study group.

+..
+TODO: visualisation of data frame

 A data frame is defined by adding "source" columns to access existing (typically acquired) data, and "sink" columns to define where derivatives will be stored within the data tree.
-The "row frequency" argument of the column (e.g. per 'session', 'subject', etc...) determines the data frame it belongs to.
-The format of the member items (see :ref:`Items`) also needs to be specified when adding a column to a dataset, and must be consistent within the column.
+The "row frequency" argument of the column (e.g. per 'session', 'subject', etc...) determines which data frame the column belongs to.
+The format of a column's member items (see :ref:`Items`) must be consistent and is also specified when the column is created.

-Files and fields containing the data to be accessed by a source column do not need to be named consistently across the dataset although it makes it easier where possible.
-Source columns are configured to select a single item in each row of the frame using several criteria
+The data items within a source column do not need to have consistent labels although it makes it easier where possible.
+Source columns match single items in each row based on several criteria (an error is raised if no, or multiple items are matched):

 * **path** - label for the file-group or field
     * scan type for XNAT stores
-    * relative file path for file-system/BIDS stores
+    * relative file path from row sub-directory for file-system/BIDS stores
-    * treated as a regular-expression if the `is_regex` flag is set.
+    * is treated as a regular-expression if the `is_regex` flag is set.
 * **quality threshold** - the minimum quality for the item to be included
-    * only applicable for XNAT_ stores
+    * only applicable for XNAT_ stores, where the quality
 * **header values** - header values are sometimes needed to distinguish file
     * only available for selected item formats such as :class:`.medimage.Dicom`
 * **order** - the order that an item appears the data row